wizzie-io/wizzie-io.github.io/pages/wdp/1.0.0/prelude/prelude/index.md

 One of the main purposes of Prelude is to abstract us of the operations with terraform and Terra-Box.
 This operations include the execution of terraform commands on a WDP deploy.

-Prelude implements a class that wraps some of the most common terraform features.
+Prelude wraps some of the most common terraform features.
 You can do the following terraform actions on a deploy:

 * init
 * plan